 An easy-to-use DLP solution

-Check Point’s DLP offering combines a variety of different cybersecurity processes to help businesses prevent data from being leaked or sent accidentally to the wrong person.
+Check Point’s DLP offering - called the sever sounding Data Loss Prevention Software Blade - combines a variety of different cybersecurity processes to help businesses prevent data from being leaked or sent accidentally to the wrong person.
 It aims to educate users on the risk of data loss and help them respond to incidents as quickly as possible.

 This is a less complicated system than some of the others listed here, sporting a centralised management console for security policies.
 There are also a few preconfigured rules, so you don’t have to worry about creating new ones if you don’t have the time or technical knowledge.
 You can sign up for a free trial of Check Point Data Loss Prevention, too.